Knowledge-Wisdom-Understanding/recon/README.md

 python3 recon.py -t 10.10.10.10 -b ssh -p 2222
 ```

-To ignore certain services from being scanned you can specify the -i , --ignore flag
+To ignore certain services from being scanned you can specify the -i , --ignore flag.
 When specifying multiple services to ignore, services must be space delimited.

 ```shell